St Thomas Stories – A Pop-Up Exhibition

 Are you a St Thomas based business?
 We’re hosting a special business event at Emmanuel Hall for our ‘St Thomas Stories’ exhibition.
 Enjoy free wine, learn about the history of St Thomas & meet other local businesses!
 RSVP to Debbie@theatrealibi.co.uk

-“St Thomas Stories” (working title) is a piece we are working on which will take place here in our home at Emmanuel Hall in May 2020.
+“St Thomas Stories – A Pop-Up Exhibition” is a stepping stone and inspiration for the creation of a final performance piece which will take place here in our home at Emmanuel Hall in May 2020.